PrincetonUniversity/PsyNeuLink/docs/source/BasicsAndSampler.rst

 One of the distinctive features of PsyNeuLink is the ability to easily create models that include control;  that is, Mechanism that can evaluate the output of other Mechanisms (or nested Compositions), and use this to regulate the processing of those Mechanisms.
-For example, the following extension of the Stroop model monitors conflict in the output_layer of the Stroop model above on each trial, and uses that to determine how much to control to allocate to the ColorNaming vs. WordReading pathways.
+For example, the following extension of the Stroop model monitors conflict in the output_layer of the Stroop model above on each `TRIAL <TimeScale.TRIAL>`, and uses that to determine how much to control to allocate to the ColorNaming vs. WordReading pathways.

 <CONFLICT MONITORING EXAMPLE HERE>